-From the beginning of the 1980s, however, executive stock options, with the gains now taxed at the ordinary income-tax rate-which declined dramatically with the coming of Reaganomics-remerged with a vengeance to incentivize value extraction rather than value creation.
+From the beginning of the 1980s, however, executive stock options, with the gains now taxed at the ordinary income-tax rate-which declined dramatically with the coming of Reaganomics-reemerged with a vengeance.
 The driving force for the re-emergence of stock options as a form of compensation was the rapid growth of the New Economy business model in the 1980s, as startup companies sought to use stock options to lure away professional, technical, and administrative personnel from career-long employment security at Old Economy companies.
 As startups, the New Economy companies could not hold out the Old Economy promise of a career with one company with a defined-benefit pension in retirement.
 As New Economy companies such as Oracle, Microsoft, and Cisco grew to employ tens of thousands of people in the 1990s, they continued to use stock options as partial remuneration for most of them.
-By the 2000s, the career-with-one-company norm was largely gone, exposing even college-educated workers to high levels of employment insecurity and often truncated careers when the senior executives for which they worked decided to transform from retain-and-reinvest to downsize-and-distribute.
+By the 2000s, the career-with-one-company norm was largely gone, exposing even college-educated workers to high levels of employment insecurity and often truncated careers if and when the senior executives for whom they worked decided to transform from retain-and-reinvest to downsize-and-distribute.

 Broad-based stock options proved to be problematic modes of employee remuneration in the New Economy companies as well.
 In the Internet boom of 1996-2000 at certain high-tech companies the gains from exercising stock options were so high that they fostered the hypermobility of labor that undermined the commitment of these employees to engage in the collective and cumulative learning processes that are central to innovation.
 For example, at Microsoft, the average gains per employee (excluding the CEO and other four highest paid) from exercising stock options were \$79,000 across 19,200 employees in 1996 before soaring to \$369,700 across 29,2000 employees in 1999 and a peak of \$449,100 across 35,200 employees in 2000 before falling back to \$80,300 across 52,800 employees in 2003.
 It is said that there were 10,000 Microsoft millionaires created in 2000 alone, large numbers of whom became angel investors, founded or joined startups, or retired at an early age.
-This hypermobility of labor disrupted projects at Microsoft Research, which had been founded in 1991, and helped to ensure that the company would not be a leader in innovation in the 2000s and beyond.70
+This hypermobility of labor disrupted projects at Microsoft Research, which had been launched in 1991, and helped to ensure that the company would not be a leader in innovation in the 2000s and beyond.68

 During the 1980s and 1990s, as broad-based stock option programs became a widespread mode of remunerating rank-and-file high-tech employees, senior executives of these companies received stock options in abundance on the basis of special top-executive compensation packages meted out by their boards.
-As top executives of New Economy companies found themselves receiving unprecedented levels of stock-based remuneration, the senior executives of Old Economy companies clamored for this mode of compensation as well.
-In the process, a distinctive procedure emerged for rewarding top executives which had a "ratchet effect" in pumping up executive pay over time, severing any plausible relation between the executives' contributions to value creation through their strategic decision-making and their value extraction through remuneration.
-Indeed, in the United States executive stock-based pay incentivizes those who exercise strategic control to adopt a downsize-and-distribute resource-allocation regime.71
+As top executives of New Economy companies found themselves receiving unprecedented levels of stock-based remuneration, the senior executives of Old Economy companies clamored for papers/research-papers/the-mismeasure-of-mammon-uses-and-abuses-of-executive-pay-data